Essential oil diffusers are “steaming” hot right now.

 The diffuser has a water 300 ml reservoir that lasts about 10 hours of continuous misting.

-This particular diffuser offers an automatic power-off safety feature when the water runs out so you don’t burn up the motor (great for overnight aroma enthusiasts).
+This particular diffuser offers an automatic power-off safety feature when the water runs out so you don’t burn up the motor (great for overnight aroma enthusiasts who want to run their diffuser while they sleep).

 3- Radha Beauty Oil Diffuser